seyounger/snow17/docs/3-PARAMETER-ADC.md

 ## Overview

-Thhis BMI Snow17 implementation supports both the traditional 11-parameter ADC and 3-parameter ADC calibration method, based on the approach used in the NWRFC `nwsrfs-hydro-models` repository.
+This BMI Snow17 implementation supports both the traditional 11-parameter ADC and 3-parameter ADC calibration method, based on the approach used in the NWRFC `nwsrfs-hydro-models` repository.

 ## Background